What is kidney cancer?

 The kidneys are a pair of bean-shaped organs, each about the size of a fist.
 They are shown in the picture below.
 One is on either side of the spine.
 The lower ribcage protects the kidneys.

 The kidneys’ main job is to filter your blood and help the body get rid of excess water, salt, and waste products.
 The waste is made into urine.
-Urine travels through long, thin tubes (called ureters) to the bladder where it is stored until you urinate (pee).
+Urine leaves the kidneys through long, thin tubes called ureters, which connect to the bladder.
+The urine is stored there until you urinate (pee).
+The kidneys also make hormones that help control blood pressure and tell the body to make more red blood cells.

 We have 2 kidneys, but a person can live with less than even one complete kidney.
 Some people live without any working kidneys at all.
 Their blood is filtered by a machine in a process called dialysis.